Publications & Presentations

 Presentations

 CSAAPT 2023 Keynote: What Does it Mean to Be Good at Physics?
-My research on how peer recognition shapes students’ beleifs about whether they are good at physics and implications for gender equity
+My research on how peer recognition shapes students’ beliefs about whether they are good at physics and implications for gender equity

 ASTE 2022: Peer Recognition in High School Physics Analysis of how students deliver peer recognition while working in small groups